nunojun/Drexel-SE-577-003/readme.md

 $ npm install
 ```

-`quasar dev` is to run the application on local.
+`quasar dev` is to run the application on local and launch it on your default browser automatically.
 ```shell
 $ quasar dev
 ```